What are UVA grads doing with their French majors?

 Graduating soon?
 French major?
 Double major?
 What next?

 Interested in living and teaching in France?

 UVA students are very successful in applications for the French Government Teaching Exchange Program (TAPIF).
 You apply between October and January of your 4th year, and the fall after you graduate, you go to France for 9 months to teach English in a middle or high school.
 And get paid!
 Many UVA French faculty have done this program, so we have lots of advice if you have questions.
-Click here for more information and a link to the annual application.
+Application link

 Want to do other kinds of work in France?

 The French American Chamber of Commerce has a has a program called the American Trainees in France program that sponsors training visas for Americans (aged 18-35) who are interested in working in France.
 More details are available at FACC.

 Interested in Africa?
 Want to continue your study of French in Senegal?

 Consider applying for a Boren Award.
 French is an African Flagship Language.
 More info.

 Interested in an internship or field study program in Paris, Strasbourg, or Brussels?